PhonePe/mantis/src/new-scanner-integrations/new-scanner-integration-api.md

 This is straight forward, call the corresponding util function to insert the data into mongoDB.

 > Info💡- Depending on whether you are inserting an asset, or updating an asset for recon information, or adding a new finding, you can use the corresponding util functions as described [here](/./basics-mantis-code/important-utils.md)

+> Let's now look at adding the new scanner to the config file.